iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > 30 minutes and waiting for a doctor .. so no, this app is in no way even a tiny bit of replacement for a good old call to a hospital.
 If you have a cold, a sneeze or anything insignificant to get checked, something that you didn't get checked wouldn't make a difference.. rely on this app.. anything more than that and you're rolling a dice and taking your chances.<br> :date: __2021-04-10 08:38:40__

 > If I could give them -47 stars I would.
 This is by far the absolute worst company every.
 They know that I am fully covered to use their services with no co pay.
 My insurance company cannot stop them from charging me.
 I have been on 3 way calls with my insurance and them and livehealth online still cannot fix the system issue.
 I have to paid for services that are supposed to be free and they still have not refunded my money.
 I think this is the best scam on the planet.
 Run Fast!!<br> :date: __2021-04-06 04:06:00__

-> This app is useless since the doctors can only give you prescriptions for medicafio s and a covid test!
-Other than that they cannot order any ultrasounds or chest xrays!.....it did not meet my needs at all....will uninstall and just go to my doctors office!!!
-By the way the doctors can cancel your appointment while you wait on them....causing you to have to find another one!<br> :date: __2021-03-30 22:03:17__